Rico Sasaki

-Rico Sasaki (佐々木 李子, Sasaki Riko) is a Japanese actress, voice actress, and singer from Akita Prefecture who is affiliated with Honeycomb Entertainment.
+Rico Sasaki (佐々木 李子, Sasaki Riko) is a Japanese actress and singer who is affiliated with Honeycomb Entertainment.
 Her entertainment career began in 2008 when she was selected to play Annie in a musical production of Annie in 2008.
 She started a music career in 2014 under the stage name Rico, before reverting to using her real name in 2016.
 That same year, she started a voice acting career.
 As a voice actress, she is known for her roles as Poporon in Dropkick on My Devil!, Daia in Kiratto Pri Chan, and Ayako Yamada in Kageki Shojo!!, while her music has been featured in anime series such as Danchi Tomoo, Duel Masters, and Bofuri.
+She is the vocalist and lead guitarist for the band Ave Mujica of the BanG Dream! multimedia franchise, which includes portraying the character Uika Misumi/Doloris.